Independent Evaluator (retired)

 Go to next page >>> Services

-My clients have included Australian DFAT, New Zealand MFAT, United Kingdom DFID, United States AID, European Union ECHO, World Bank, Asian Development Bank; United Nations agencies including UNDP, WFP, FAO, OCHA, UNICEF; and many NGOs including OXFAM, World Vision, The Fred Hollows Foundation, Caritas, AngliCORD, and RedR Australia.
+My clients have included Australian DFAT, New Zealand MFAT, United Kingdom DFID, United States AID, European Union ECHO, World Bank, Asian Development Bank; United Nations agencies including UNDP, WFP, FAO, OCHA, UNICEF; and many NGOs including amongst others OXFAM, World Vision, The Fred Hollows Foundation, Caritas, AngliCORD, and RedR Australia.

 Household granaries in Adilang, northern Uganda - Food security